stackotter/swift-bundler/README.md

 ### Creating custom templates

 1. Create a new template 'repository' (a directory that will contain a collection of templates)
 2. Create a directory inside the template repository.
-The name of the directory is the name of your template. (`Base` and `Skeleton` are reserved names).
+The name of the directory is the name of your template. (`Base` and `Skeleton` are reserved names)
-3. Create a `Template.toml` file with the following contents inside the template directory:
+3. Create a `Template.toml` file (inside the template directory) with the following contents:

    ```toml
    description = "My first package template."
    platforms = ["macOS", "Linux"] # Adjust according to your needs, valid values are `macOS` and `Linux`
    ```
-4. Create the template
+4. Add files to the template (see below for details)
 5. Test out the template (see [using a custom template](#using-a-custom-template))

-Any files within the template directory other than `Template.toml` are copied to create packages.
-Any occurrence of `{{PACKAGE}}` within the file path is replaced with the package's name.
-Any occurrence of `{{PACKAGE}}` within files ending with `.template` is replaced with the package's name and the `.template` file extension is removed.
+Any files within the template directory (excluding `Template.toml`) are copied to the output directory when creating a package.
+Any occurrence of `{{PACKAGE}}` within the file's relative path is replaced with the package's name.
+Any occurrence of `{{PACKAGE}}` within the contents of files ending with `.template` is replaced with the package's name and the `.template` file extension is removed.

-**All indentation must be tabs (not spaces) so that the `create` command's `--indentation` option functions correctly**.
+**All indentation must be tabs (not spaces) so that the `create` command's `--indentation` option functions correctly.**

 You can also create a `Base` directory within the template repository.
-Whenever creating a new package, the `Base` directory is applied first and can contain files common between all templates, such as the `.gitignore` file.
-A template can overwrite files in the `Base` template by containing files of the same name.
+Whenever creating a new package, the `Base` directory is applied first and should contain the common files between all templates, such as the `.gitignore` file.
+A template can override files in the `Base` template by containing files of the same name.

 See [the swift-bundler-templates repository](https://github.com/stackotter/swift-bundler-templates) for some example templates.